 Get a Professional to Check Results

 However, in some cases, a homeowner might decide to pay more for a faster turnaround.
-As soon as the lab has sent a report to the air tester, the tester is responsible for presenting the outcomes to the homeowner.
+As soon as the lab has sent a report to the mold testing company, the tester is responsible for presenting the outcomes to the homeowner.

 Take a Step in the Right Direction.
 The bottom line for people concerned about mold in their houses is: Mold testing is a wise, cost-effective primary step.
 However, as with many initial steps, this action is best taken with a trained professional by one’s side to examine thoroughly, collect samples appropriately, and put the lead to context so the homeowner can take any necessary action.